pudly/schmopera-hugo/content/articles/leslie-dala-on-postcard-from-morocco-julie-and-his-conducting-bucket-list.md

 ---
-title: Leslie Dala, on Postcard from Morocco, Julie, and His Conducting Bucket List
+title: "Leslie Dala, on Postcard from Morocco, Julie, and His Conducting Bucket List"
 ---

 When it comes to conducting a staged work like opera, the distance is probably the most problematic element.
 "They can't really hear each other," says Dala.
 "You're just trying to bring together invisible forces."
 I asked him about working with the two casts of [UofT Opera's _Postcard from Morocco_](http://uoftopera.ca/?page_id=566), and what it's like for him to collaborate with singers in the early stages of their professional careers.